 Almost any dress, whether lace or crepe, chiffon or tulle, can have the train dramatically shortened.
 Often times designers even make versions of a gown with less train!
 It’s always worth asking during your shopping process, that way you don’t compromise intricate applique details or unique laces.

 But ultimately, it’s what’s going to make you the happiest and most comfortable.
 I’ve seen a bride hula hoop in a ballgown, so no train should ever get in the way of what you want to do at your reception!

 On your wedding day you will be IN the gown – so someone else will need to bustle it for you.
 I’d recommend having your Maid of Honor or bridesmaids do a test run for you.
 Have them come to your final dress fitting!
 That way, they can learn from the expert seamstress, ask questions, and have a very clear idea of how the bustle works and is supposed to look on that day.

 Bustles can be super simple or very elaborate, so factor in an additional cost for how much bustle your gown may need.
 I’ve heard some brides express frustration about how much their alterations cost, and if you’re trying to keep things more simple and less expensive, perhaps a gown with less train is in the cards for you.

 Thank you so much, Christina!

-So what will I be doing with my own gown sans bustle?
-Without giving away too much about my surprise fashion choices, thanks to my gal pal’s advice I’m opting to have my seamster add a loop to carry my train when I’m dancing through the night.
-Not only does that mean I won’t have to sacrifice my gorgeous train, but I’ll get to show off a few glimpses of my bridal shoes I love so much.
+So what did I do with my own gown sans bustle?
+Thanks to my gal pal’s advice, I opted to have my seamster add a loop to carry my train when I’m dancing through the night (see here).
+Not only does that mean I didn’t have to sacrifice my gorgeous train, but I got to show off a few glimpses of my bridal shoes I love so much.

 For more expert wedding dress shopping and fashion advice visit our Style Section.